Dalciop/sniper/README.md

 # SNIPER

-A [Flask](https://github.com/pallets/flask) based website to snipe your friends and laugh from their skill issue
+[Flask](https://github.com/pallets/flask) based website to snipe your friends and laugh from their skill issue

 ## Initial Startup